top of page

 Raymond "Splinta" Woods

-Splinta, a Wiradjuri Elder from Hay NSW, joined the SWA Board in 2019.
-He is a Wiradjuri Language Teacher, Youth Worker and is a project consultant to the fabulous Outback Theatre for Young People (OTYP).
-Ray brings a wealth of lived experience and passion in cultural heritage to the SWA Team.
+'Splinta', a Wiradjuri Elder from Hay NSW, joined the SWA Board in 2019.
+He is a Wiradjuri Language Teacher, Youth Worker and is a project consultant to Outback Theatre for Young People (OTYP).
+Ray is a Director of Burrumbabili Gilbali, Cag member of the Local Land Service, Hay Aboriginal Working Party member Ray and has a Graduate certificate in Wiradjuri (Yiradyuri) and brings a wealth of lived experience and passion in cultural heritage to the SWA Team.

-Initiated in 1983 through the joint effort of several local government bodies, the Arts Council of NSW and interested members of the community, the organisation commenced with the establishment of the RADO (Regional Arts Development) position.
+Founded in 1983 through a partnership between local government, the Arts Council of NSW and community advocates, South West Arts began with the establishment of the Regional Arts Development (RADO) position.

-In 1997, South West Arts became fully devolved from the Arts Council of NSW and is now regionally self-managed by an elected board.
+In 1997, South West Arts became fully devolved from the Arts Council of NSW and is now independently managed by the region through an elected board.

 South West Arts values the important cultural history of the south west region, and works to enhance and create sustainable cultural opportunities for our communities.